Introduction to staff representation

-The formal procedures allow for a member of staff to be accompanied at his or her request by a union representative, if a member, or by a colleague of his or her choice from within the University.
-It is also the University's normal custom and practice to permit a member of staff to be accompanied in situations outside the formal procedures, if he or she believes there is a need for this.
+The formal procedures allow for a member of staff to be accompanied at their request by a union representative, if a member, or by a colleague of their choice from within the University.
+It is also the University's normal custom and practice to permit a member of staff to be accompanied in situations outside the formal procedures, if they believe there is a need for this.
 Requests for such representation should be directed to the departmental administrator.

 Membership of a trade union is not a condition of employment in the University.
 Participation in union activities within working hours is only permitted in accordance with the terms of any facilities agreement made by the University, the relevant national legislation, and with the consent of the head of department.